writethedocs/www/docs/guide/writing/style-guides.md

 Writing for accessibility includes making sure copy can be read by screenreaders, content organization, style and color of text emphasis, and more.

-Writing for bias asks you to consider the meanings and orgins of your word choices and how those might be perceived or understood by your readers.
+Writing for bias asks you to consider the meanings and origins of your word choices and how those might be perceived or understood by your readers.

 ### Accessibility resources